akraino-edge-stack/kni-installer/README.md

 [https://github.com/openshift/installer/blob/master/docs/dev/libvirt-howto.md](https://github.com/openshift/installer/blob/master/docs/dev/libvirt-howto.md)

 Unfortunately, Libvirt is only for development purposes from the OpenShift perspective, so the binary is not compiled with the libvirt bits by default.
 The user will have to compile it by his/her own version with libvirt enabled.
-The link pasted above, also contains the instructions to compile the installer with the correct tags.
-Once it is compiled correctly, you will have to point to the binary from the execution command (make).
+In order to build a binary, please look at section `Building and consuming your own installer`.

 There are two different footprints for libvirt: 1 master/1 worker, and 3 masters/3 workers.
 Makefile needs to be called with:

-    make deploy CREDENTIALS=git@github.com:repo_user/repo_name.git SETTINGS=https://raw.githubusercontent.com/redhat-nfvpe/kni-edge-base/master/libvirt/sample_settings.yaml BASE_REPO=github.com/redhat-nfvpe/kni-edge-base.git BASE_PATH=[libvirt/3-node|libvirt/1-node] INSTALLER_PATH=file:///${GOPATH}/bin/openshift-install
+    make deploy CREDENTIALS=git@github.com:<git_user>/akraino-secrets.git SITE_REPO=git::https://gerrit.akraino.org/r/kni/templates.git SETTINGS_PATH=libvirt/sample_settings.yaml BASE_REPO=git::https://gerrit.akraino.org/r/kni/templates.git BASE_PATH=[libvirt/1-node|libvirt/3-node] INSTALLER_PATH=file:///${GOPATH}/bin/openshift-install

 A sample settings.yaml file has been created specifically for Libvirt targets.
 It needs to look like: